-The Delaware beach area is known for being bike-friendly.
+Did you know the Delaware beach area is known for being bike-friendly?
 In fact, the League of American Bicyclists named Delaware the sixth most bike-friendly state in the U.S. in 2020, and in February of this year, Lewes was named a bronze-level Bicycle Friendly Community.
 Delaware takes its bicycling seriously, even naming it the state sport!
 Get ready for a fantastic getaway with these fun ways to explore Delaware beaches on a bike.

 So, it’s no surprise that this little state is bustling with bikers of all ages and experiences.
 It’s a fun and safe way to explore the area, get to your next destination, and get some exercise.
 And, if you don’t own a bike (or have room to pack one), don’t worry– we have lots of bike rental shops throughout the state to get you pedaling on the trails or to the beach.